• Skip to main content

 LEFTOVERS + STORAGE

 When I used to sell these cookies, we had a super tiny kitchen at the time so the only way that I would be able to make these with ease is to make batches a few days ahead and freeze the baked unfrosted cooked cookies.
 These cookies freeze very well when they are unfrosted.
-It also saves you time if you don’t want to go through the whole process of making the cookies.
+It also saves you time if you don’t want to go through the whole process of making the cookies

-To freeze, make sure the unfrosted cookies are completely cool.
+To freeze: Make sure the unfrosted cookies are completely cool.
 Place them in a large ziplock container, you can carefully stack them or place parchment paper in between each layer.
 Freeze for up to 3 months.
 When you are ready to frost and decorate the cookies, remove the cookies from the freezer and let them thaw for 30 minutes to 1 hour.

 Soft Cut-Out Sugar Cookies